A projection method for particle resampling: Numerical tests and the PETSc test harness

-The testing codes for this paper are build on the PETSc-PIC framework~\cite{Finn2023,pusztay2023landau,PusztayKnepleyAdams2022}, a recently developed PIC toolkit in the PETSc~\cite{petsc-web-page,PETScManual}.
+The testing code for this paper is built on the PETSc-PIC framework~\cite{Finn2023,pusztay2023landau,PusztayKnepleyAdams2022}, a recently developed PIC toolkit in the PETSc~\cite{petsc-web-page,PETScManual}.
 The PETSc-PIC framework primarily relies on two modules to drive forward the particle and finite element space.
-These modules are \texttt{DMSwarm}~\cite{MayKnepley2017} and \texttt{DMPLEX}~\cite{LangeMitchellKnepleyGorman2015}, respectively. \texttt{DMSwarm} provides a fully parallel solution for particle methods (e.g. DEM, SPH, EFG) and for particle-mesh methods (e.g. PIC, FLIP, MPM, GIMP) while \texttt{DMPLEX} provides generic unstructured mesh creation, manipulation and I/O.
+These modules are \texttt{DMSwarm}~\cite{MayKnepley2017} and \texttt{DMPLEX}~\cite{LangeMitchellKnepleyGorman2015}, respectively. \texttt{DMSwarm} provides a fully parallel solution for particle methods and for particle-mesh methods while \texttt{DMPLEX} provides generic unstructured mesh creation, manipulation and I/O.

-The a finite element method (FEM) is used to solve the field equations at each timestep.
+The finite element method (FEM) is used to solve the field equations at each timestep.
 The PETSc FEM framework abstracts the construction of the finite element using the Ciarlet triple~\cite{Ciarlet1976}, consisting of a mesh object (\texttt{DMPLEX}), a finite-dimensional function space (\texttt{PetscSpace}), and a dual space (\texttt{PetscDualSpace}).
 This is all handled by the \texttt{PetscFE} object and can be customized from the command line.
 In previous work~\cite{Finn2023}, simple $H^1$ finite element spaces have been sufficient in capturing the short timescale linear plasma kinetics.
 Thus, we will continue the use of these $H^1$ spaces in this work.